chtoucas/Abc.Maybe/README.md

 - .NET Standard 1.0 / 2.0 / 2.1.
 - .NET Framework 4.6.1.

-The package is tested using .NET Core, all versions from 2.0 to 3.1, and the .NET Framework, all versions from 4.5 to 4.8.
-It should work with .NET Core 1.0 and 1.1 too, but keep in mind that I never bothered to port the test suite to these platforms, and I do not intend to.

 The public API is not the same for all targets.
 We currently define two profiles,
 - one for .NET Standard 2.1.
 - one for .NET Standard 1.0 / 2.0 and .NET Framework 4.6.1.